jayasremanchari/MobileTesting/README.md

 Go to Project root folder and invoke the command : mvn test

-### Break down into end to end tests

-To  test script for Android apk of 'eBay' Application.

-### And coding style tests

-Explain what these tests test and why

-1.SearchItemCategoryWise
+### Test Case Scenarios

+####SearchItemCategoryWise
 The test case is to search an item category wise .
 This is done in order to extensively make use of all Appium touch actions/gestures.

---The test case first logs into the mobile app with a valid credentials and selects the Category "Mobile Accessories" through vertical Scroll.
+1.The test case first logs into the mobile app with a valid credentials and selects the Category "Mobile Accessories" through vertical Scroll.
---Under the selected category , the test case selects a sub category "Mobile Gadgets" and "Smart Wrist Watch" under the sub category.
+2.Under the selected category , the test case selects a sub category "Mobile Gadgets" and "Smart Wrist Watch" under the sub category.
---From the list of result items the first one is selected.
+3.From the list of result items the first one is selected.
---Following this the item image is swiped using Horizontal Swipe and purchased by clicking "Buy it Now" Option.
+4.Following this the item image is swiped using Horizontal Swipe and purchased by clicking "Buy it Now" Option.

-2.SearchItemByTextInput
+####SearchItemByTextInput

---This Test case is to search and purchase an item with a search input provided in the search text box provided in the home page.
+This Test case is to search and purchase an item with a search input provided in the search text box provided in the home page.

---The Test case first navigates to the home navigator and selects the home button.
+1.The Test case first navigates to the home navigator and selects the home button.
---The item to be searched is the entered in the text box field on the page as "Smart Wrist Watch" --From the list of result items the first one is selected.
+2.The item to be searched is the entered in the text box field on the page as "Smart Wrist Watch" 3.From the list of result items the first one is selected.
---Following this the item is purchased by clicking on the "Buy It Now" Option Present.
+4.Following this the item is purchased by clicking on the "Buy It Now" Option Present.